Last updated: 08 Jul 2020 1:31pm

 All beekeepers in NSW have a legal obligation to maintain their hives in a biosecure manner at all times and you might need to travel to fulfil this legal obligation and manage your hives.

 This could include but is not limited to carrying out brood inspections, feeding, requeening and other beekeeping activities that are required to ensure hives remain healthy and free from serious diseases like American foulbrood.

-We recommend you carry a copy of your current DPI issued certificate of beekeeper registration when travelling in case you are questioned while on the road.
-You may also wish to print this advice and carry a copy with you.
-You can obtain a copy of your certificate of beekeeper registration by emailing email@example.com.
+We recommend you carry a copy of your current DPI issued certificate of beekeeper registration when travelling.
+You can obtain a copy of your certificate of beekeeper registration by emailing firstname.lastname@example.org.